ChukwuemekaAgu/Invisible/README.md

 # Invisible

 Dribbble-Inspired Website Clone
 This project is a responsive, single-page website inspired by Dribbble's design, built with HTML, CSS, and JavaScript.
-The website mimics a portfolio platform, featuring sections for showcasing designers, portfolios, login and sign-up pages, and more.
+The website mimics a portfolio platform, featuring sections showcasing designers, portfolios, login and sign-up pages, and more.
 It's fully responsive and adapts across various screen sizes.

 Table of Contents
 Features